Jaspreetsm21/Kickstarter_Funding/README.md

 ![](Images/feature_important.PNG)

 ![](Images/correlatix_matrix.PNG)

+# Model Building
+First, I transformed the categorical variables into dummy variables.
+I also split the data into train and tests sets with a test size of 20%.

+I tried four different models and evaluated them using Precision, Recall and confusion matrix.
+I chose confusion matrix because it is relatively easy to interpret.

+I tried four different models:

+Linear Logistic – Baseline for the model

+Decision Tree and kneighborsclassifier

+Random Forest – Again, with the sparsity associated with the data, I thought that this would be a good fit.

 # Model Performance
 The Random Forest model far outperformed the other approaches on the test and validation sets.